openturns/openturns/python/doc/bibliography.rst

 .. [lemaire2009] Lemaire M., *Structural reliability*, John Wiley & Sons, 2009.
 .. [lemaitre2010] Le Maître, O., & Knio, O. M. (2010).
     *Spectral methods for uncertainty quantification: with applications to computational fluid dynamics*.
 Springer Science & Business Media.
+.. [liu2006] Liu, R., & Owen, A. B. (2006). *Estimating mean dimensionality of
+    analysis of variance decompositions.* Journal of the American Statistical Association, 101 (474), 712-721.
 ..
 [Lilliefors1967] *On the Kolmogorov-Smirnov Test for Normality with Mean and Variance Unknown*
     Hubert W. Lilliefors
     Journal of the American Statistical Association,